Courtesy Pay Disclosures and Agreement

 “Overdraft” means there is not enough available balance in your account to pay for a transaction at the time it is presented to us for payment.
 Should an overdraft occur, we will first attempt to pay the item by transferring funds to your Checking Account from any approved Personal Line of Credit, Visa Account or other deposit account (such as a Savings Account or Money Market Account) as described in our Member/Savings Services Disclosures and Agreements and any overdraft preferences you have established with us using the Overdraft Protection Update form or similar communication.
 If funds are not available in any of the above accounts when a transaction posts to your account, we may pay for an overdraft using the Courtesy Pay or Courtesy Pay Plus services described in this Agreement provided you are eligible for and enrolled in such service(s).

-Courtesy Pay applies when we pay overdraft checks, Automatic Clearing House (ACH described below) transactions, bill pay and other payment transactions, other than one-time or nonrecurring debit card transactions.
-Courtesy Pay Plus applies to all overdraft payment transactions from your checking account, including nonrecurring or one-time debit card payment transactions.
-Please note that for everyday debit card transactions, you must affirmatively consent to Courtesy Pay Plus coverage.
+Courtesy Pay applies when we pay overdraft checks, Automatic Clearing House (ACH described below) transactions, bill pay, recurring debit card transactions and other payment transactions, other than one-time or nonrecurring debit card transactions.
+Courtesy Pay Plus applies to all one-time debit card payment transactions.
+Please note that for every day debit card transactions, you must affirmatively consent to Courtesy Pay Plus coverage.
 Without your consent, we may not authorize and pay everyday debit card transactions that will result in insufficient available funds in your account.

 If we pay for an overdraft, then we will charge you an Overdraft Fee of $35.
-If we decline to pay an overdraft transaction, such as when a check is returned, then we will charge a Nonsufficient Funds (NSF) fee, which is also $35.
+If we decline to pay an overdraft check or ACH payment transaction, such as when a check is returned, then we will charge a Nonsufficient Funds (NSF) fee, which is also $35.
+You will not be charged any fee if a debit card payment transaction or ATM transfer or withdrawal is declined.
 Overdraft and NSF fees are described in our Disclosure Supplement, which is updated periodically and is incorporated into this Agreement.
 Note that you may be charged an NSF fee each time a check or ACH is presented to us, even if it was previously submitted and rejected.

 YOUR CHECKING ACCOUNT BALANCE.
 Your checking account has two kinds of balances: the “actual” balance and the “available” balance.
 Both can be checked when you review your account online, at an ATM, by phone, or at a branch.
 It is important to understand how the two balances work so that you know how much money is in your account at any given time.
 This section explains actual and available balances and how they work.